SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Implementation Details

 \subsection{Model Training Configuration}

 \paragraph{General training settings} We train our model using LLaMAFactory~\citep{zheng-etal-2024-llamafactory} for data with a maximum length $\le8K$.
 To enhance training efficiency and better utilize GPU memory, we employ Flash-Attention 2~\citep{dao2023flashattention2fasterattentionbetter} and DeepSpeed ZeRO stage 3 with offloading~\citep{rajbhandari2020zeromemoryoptimizationstraining} strategies.
 All models are fully trained on four NVIDIA A100 80GB GPUs in bf16 precision.
 We use the AdamW optimizer~\citep{adamw} together with a cosine learning rate scheduler.
 The \texttt{warmup\_ratio} is set to 0.1 and the \texttt{total batch size} is 64.
-For a fair comparison, for each method we select the checkpoint that achieves the best performance on the QA tasks in LongBench-V1 during a single training epoch as the final model to be evaluated across different benchmarks. \paragraph{Supervised fine-tuning (SFT)} For SFT, the maximum learning rate is set to $1\times10^{-5}$. \paragraph{Original preference optimization} We apply DPO, SimPO, and ORPO with a smaller maximum learning rate $1\times10^{-6}$.
+For a fair comparison, for each method we select the checkpoint that achieves the best performance on the QA tasks in LongBench-V1 during a single training epoch\footnote{Results show that, on our dataset, all training methods achieve their best performance within a single epoch.} as the final model to be evaluated across different benchmarks. \paragraph{Supervised fine-tuning (SFT)} For SFT, the maximum learning rate is set to $1\times10^{-5}$. \paragraph{Original preference optimization} We apply DPO, SimPO, and ORPO with a smaller maximum learning rate $1\times10^{-6}$.
 Following the original methods~\citep{Rafailov2023DirectPO,meng2024simpo,hong-etal-2024-orpo}, for DPO and ORPO, we set the $\beta=0.1$, and for SimPO, we set $\beta=2.0$ and $\gamma=1.4$. \paragraph{Short-to-Long preference optimization (SoLo-PO)} For SoLo-PO, we maintain the same training parameters as in the original method.
-Specifically, SoLo-DPO, SoLo-SimPO, and SoLo-ORPO achieve optimal performance on LongBenchV1 with the reward alignment coefficient $\alpha$ in Equation (\ref{short2long_obj}) set as 3, 1, and 1, respectively, for Qwen2.5-7B, while SoLo-ORPO yields better performance with $\alpha=4$ for LLaMA3.1-8B. \paragraph{LongPO} We train Qwen2.5-7B-Instruct on our constructed short-to-long dataset with the publicly available LongPO codebase\footnote{\url{https://github.com/DAMO-NLP-SG/LongPO}}, using the default hyperparameter settings, including the optimizer, learning rate and the learning rate scheduler, except for the batch size, which is set to 64 to match our setup.
+Specifically, SoLo-DPO, SoLo-SimPO, and SoLo-ORPO achieve optimal performance on LongBenchV1 with the reward alignment coefficient $\alpha$ in Equation (\ref{solo_ra}) set as 3, 1, and 1, respectively, for Qwen2.5-7B, while SoLo-ORPO yields better performance with $\alpha=4$ for LLaMA3.1-8B. \paragraph{LongPO} We train Qwen2.5-7B-Instruct on our constructed short-to-long dataset with the publicly available LongPO codebase\footnote{\url{https://github.com/DAMO-NLP-SG/LongPO}}, using the default hyperparameter settings, including the optimizer, learning rate and the learning rate scheduler, except for the batch size, which is set to 64 to match our setup.
 In addition, we also evaluate the publicly released model checkpoint\footnote{\url{https://huggingface.co/DAMO-NLP-SG/Qwen2.5-7B-LongPO-128K}} for direct comparison.